xgfone/argparse/README.md

 The inspiration is from the package of argparse in Python Std Library.
 Since Go doesn't have generic type, but, it may be a little different against argparse.

+This module is wrapper of `flag` in go.

 ## Installation
 ```shell
 $ go get -u github.com/xgfone/argparse